rafaellevy/verdance-privacy-policy/README.md

 - Address

-Purpose: In order for other users to find your garden and purchase your produce.
+Purpose: In order for other users to see the approximate location of your garden and purchase your produce.
 Users will not see your exact location on the Verdance map.

 #### 2. Personal Information Sharing
 - We do not share any personal information.